 Climate change will affect us all during our lifetimes.
 The impacts we observe today are the result of historical emissions, and the increase in emissions in recent decades will lead to significant change in the coming years.
 Climate change presents significant opportunities, challenges and risks to communities throughout the world, and in New Zealand.
-Our role at Environment Canterbury is to support the Canterbury region and our communities to better understand and proactively respond to climate change risks and opportunities.
+Our role is to support the Canterbury region and our communities to better understand and proactively respond to climate change risks and opportunities.

 What is climate change?